geek0x23/ZoxeTweaks/README.md

 - Make a new folder in your `Interface\AddOns` called `!ZoxeTweaks`
 - Download a zip from this GitHub repo and extract the contents into your new `!ZoxeTweaks` folder.

+## Usage

+Once installed, use the `/zt` command in-game to bring up the configuration options.
+You'll also find it in the default Blizzard addon options.
+If you chose to change the **scale factor**, please remember to reload your UI (or relog).